oliviaxli12341/final-project-389k/documentation.md

-edit or create a user:      /user/:name/edit show all posts:             /api/posts show all users:             /api/users
+edit or create a user:      /user/:name/edit show all posts:             /api/posts show all users:             /api/users random post:                /random most popular post:          /most least popular post:         /least

   a.
 HTML pages are generated using handlebars
   b.
-(2/5), we currently have a home page and a form submission page.
+(5/5), we currently have a home page, a form submission page, a random post, a most popular, a least popular.
   c. #TODO add about page

 ## 4. API:
  a. #TODO add API endpoints
- b. #TODO add delete endpoints
+ b. /post/:id/delete (deletes a specific post according to id - the post number)
+    /user/post/:name/delete (deletes posts associated with a user, doesn't delete the user) /user/:name/delete (deletes the user)

 ## 5. Modules:
   #TODO create 2 modules

 ## 6. NPM Packages:
-  #TODO find and use 2 packages
+  a.
+Bootstrap
+  b.
+Font-Awesome

 ## 7. User Interface
-  Pages are styled using css
+  Pages are styled using css and bootstrap

 ## 8. Deployment
   #TODO put website on heroku